ReddyDivya/rd-interview-preparation/README.md

 # Chapter 01 - Inception
 ---

-What is Emmet?
+- What is `Emmet`?
-Difference between a Library and Framework?
+- Difference between a `Library and Framework`?
-What is CDN?
-Why do we use it?
+- What is `CDN`?
+Why do we `use` it?
-Why is React known as React?
+- Why is `React known as React`?
-What is cross-origin in script tag?
+- What is `crossorigin in script tag`?
-What is the difference between React and ReactDOM?
+- What is difference between `React and ReactDOM`?
-What is the difference between react.development.js and react.production.js files via CDN?
+- What is difference between `react.development.js` and `react.production.js` files via CDN?
-What are async and defer?
+- What is `async and defer`?

 ---